particleflux/k3rn3l/README.md

     clean
         Cleanup older kernel versions.

-        You should run emerge --depclean first, though it is not required.
         This deletes all kernel files for kernels older than the current one, so ensure that the current kernel boots correctly.